Understanding the Heart Rate Negative Feedback Loop: A complete walkthrough

 -

 Negative Feedback: As blood pressure returns to the set point, the baroreceptors' firing rate decreases, signaling the medulla oblongata to reduce parasympathetic stimulation and increase sympathetic stimulation, preventing an overcorrection.
-The loop continues to monitor and adjust, maintaining blood pressure within a narrow range.
+The loop continues to monitor and adjust, maintaining blood pressure within a narrow range It's one of those things that adds up..

 A similar mechanism operates when blood pressure drops too low.
 In this scenario, the baroreceptors detect the decreased stretch, signaling the medulla oblongata to increase sympathetic activity and decrease parasympathetic activity.
-This results in an increased heart rate and force of contraction, raising blood pressure back towards the set point.
+This results in an increased heart rate and force of contraction, raising blood pressure back towards the set point That's the whole idea..

 Hormonal Influences on Heart Rate